aptech/docs/docs/CR-iscplxf.rst

     :param fh: file handle of an open file.
     :type fh: scalar

-    :return fh_iscplx: 1 if the data set is complex, 0 if it is real.
+    :return fh_iscplx: 1 if the dataset is complex, 0 if it is real.

     :rtype fh_iscplx: scalar